Paybright/paybright-android-sdk/README.md

 Requirements
 =======

-minSdkVersion 16 is required to use PayBright
+minSdkVersion 16 and AndroidX is required to use PayBright